-Ring Alarm Pro’s latest DIY smart home security system is called Ring Alarm Pro Security Kit with eero Wi-Fi 6 Router Built in.
-Yes, Ring’s new smart home security system comes with a built-in W-Fi 6 router.
-In case you don’t know about Wi-Fi 6, it’s the next generation Wi-Fi standard (802.11ax) which can speed up your internet connection to exceed 1Gbps.
-This is three times faster than current Wi-Fi 5 (aka 802.11ac).
-Ring has built-in an eero Wi-Fi 6 router to the Ring Alarm Base Station to provide a strong and secure wireless connection throughout your smart home.
+Ring Alarm Pro’s latest DIY smart home security system is called Ring Alarm Pro Security Kit with eero Wi-Fi 6 Router Built-in.
+Ring’s new smart home security system has a built-in Wi-Fi 6 router.
+If you don’t know about Wi-Fi 6, the next-generation Wi-Fi standard (802.11ax) can speed up your internet connection to exceed 1Gbps.
+This is three times faster than the current Wi-Fi 5 (aka 802.11ac).
+Ring has built-in an eero Wi-Fi 6 router to the Ring Alarm Base Station to provide a solid and secure wireless connection throughout your smart home.
 And if needed, you can easily add more eero Wi-Fi extenders in your home to bring wireless connectivity to those dead zones.

-To setup and control the eero Wi-Fi 6 router in your base station, you will need to use the eero app.
+To set up and control the eero Wi-Fi 6 router in your base station, you must use the eero app.

 Smart Home Devices that work with Ring